olavmrk/puppet-pci_devices_fact/README.md

 ## Limitations

 This module retrieves the device list by enumerating the PCI devices found in sysfs on Linux.
-As such, only Linux is supported, and sysfs musb be available to the Puppet agent.
+As such, only Linux is supported, and sysfs must be available to the Puppet agent.

 ## Development